MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-evaulations.md

     python3 -m scripts generate --output=my_input/qa.jsonl --numquestions=14 --persource=2
     ```

-The prompts are generated and stored in `my_input/qa.jsonl` as input to the evaluator used in the next step.
+The prompts are generated and stored in `my_input/qa.jsonl` (in [JSONL format](https://jsonlines.org/)) as input to the evaluator used in the next step.
 For a production evaluation, you would generate more prompts, perhaps more than 200 for this dataset.

 > [!NOTE]
 > The few number of questions and answers per source is meant to allow you to quickly complete this procedure.
 It isn't meant to be a production evaluation which should have more questions and answers per source.